The Prosecutor: Critical response

 The critical response of The Prosecutor was generally regarded as positive both domestically and internationally.
+Metacritic, which uses a weighted average, assigned the film a score of 66 out of 100, based on 6 critics, indicating "generally favorable" reviews.

 Richard Kuipers of Variety characterized The Prosecutor as "a flashy combination of Hong Kong crime story and legal drama" with "top-notch fighting and action scenes" and "flamboyant and colorful exchanges" in the courtroom, but also noted that its focus on action led to a "[loss] of sharpness as a legal and human drama", lacking the gripping quality in recent successes like The Sparring Partner (2022) and A Guilty Conscience (2023), while its themes of justice appeared "simplistic" and "sometimes contradictory", suggesting that the film might be treading carefully to avoid provoking censors.
-Jeff Ewing of Collider rated The Prosecutor 7/10, highlighting its intriguing genre hybrid approach and the excellent performances of Donnie Yen, Julian Cheung, MC Cheung Tin-fu, and Kent Cheng, but noted that it fell short due to insufficient drama to qualify as a solid legal thriller, a lack of action to be considered a true martial arts film, and an inability to effectively balance characters from vastly different backgrounds, resulting in "missed opportunities".
-Simon Abrams of RogerEbert.com gave the film 3/4 stars, praising its "heavy-handed" blend of action and legal drama that showcases Donnie Yen's action skills and charismatic persona, effectively delivering thrilling sequences with "hokey one-liners" and "rousing action", while also exploring the theme of justice within a civic context.
+Jeff Ewing of Collider rated The Prosecutor 7/10, finding it to be "an interesting genre hybrid with some exceptional moments of action and strong character work", but noted that it fell short due to insufficient drama to qualify as a solid legal thriller, a lack of action to be considered a true martial arts film, and an inability to effectively balance characters from vastly different backgrounds, resulting in "missed opportunities".
+Simon Abrams of RogerEbert.com gave the film 3/4 stars, praising its "heavy-handed" combination of action and legal drama that demonstrates Donnie Yen's action skills and charismatic persona, effectively delivering thrilling sequences with "hokey one-liners" and "rousing action", while also exploring justice within a civic context.

 Edmund Lee of South China Morning Post gave The Prosecutor 3/5 stars, praising its action, particularly the "thrilling opening scene" in a first-person shooter style and the "action-packed climax", but lamenting the lackluster portrayal of the villain played by Julian Cheng, which led the film to "morph into a conventional thriller".
 Lee also ranked the film 16th out of the 36 Hong Kong films theatrically released in 2024.
 Whang Yee Ling of The Straits Times also gave the film 3/5 stars, describing it as an "energetic but melodramatic blockbuster" that features "explosive action" from the Donnie Yen Stunt Team and a strong performance by Michael Hui, while critiquing its "dense yet simplistic" narrative and overly dramatic elements.
-Tay Yek Keak of 8days rated the film 3/5 stars as well, lauding the action and the face-off scenes between Donnie Yen and Michael Hui, while noting that the legal settings are underdeveloped and the villains are one-dimensional, yet the film effectively blends genres with moments of humor and social commentary.
+Tay Yek Keak of 8days rated the film 3/5 stars as well, lauding the action and the face-off scenes between Donnie Yen and Michael Hui, while noting that the legal settings are underdeveloped and the villains are one-dimensional, yet the film effectively combines genres with moments of humor and social commentary.